oltdaniel/clap/doc/interface.md

 #### 1: Extended

 The extended logging level opens an debugger interface with its own set of commands.
-It allows the developer to debug through ech step of the insructions and view the different memory areas as well as the register overview.
+It allows the developer to debug through each step of the instructions and view the different memory areas as well as the register overview.

 #### 2: Pro